 Since business meetings can be formal or informal, knowing what to wear can mean the difference between a successful meeting or one that is filled with awkwardness and less-than-stellar results.
 If you need some tips regarding what to wear to a business meeting, yoyomeeting provides some important details to always keep in mind.

 For important meetings with clients, it may be a good idea to have two meeting agendas: one with the client and one with your internal team.
 Prior to the meeting, its recommended to send a separate meeting agenda to your team only to with details needed for the meeting that a client shouldn’t see.
 This agenda should include guidance on the appropriate dress code for a meeting.
 Read more on how to write meeting agendas.

 Business Casual Meetings

-If you are attending a business casual meeting, confusion can run rampant when it comes to business meeting outfits.
+If you are attending a business casual meeting, confusion can run rampant when it comes to business meeting attire.
 While at some companies this can mean jeans, t-shirts, and sneakers for everyone, other companies may still expect you to show up in a conservative suit.
 Thus, men and women should follow these general rules described below.

 Women’s Basic Style Ideas for Casual Meetings

 - Tops: Simple is best–look to patterned blouses, chiffon shirts, and maybe a blazer.